abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Any
 - **Months**: Year-round

-### 📄 Copy Coordinator
+### 📄 Photocopying Flyers

 Abingdon students typically bring home to their parents a paper folder from the school each Tuesday (the "Tuesday folder") containing work that they have done in the previous week, as well as various flyers and other updates from the school.
 These may include updates from the PTA, including flyers for upcoming events.
 Many parents learn about PTA events from flyers placed in the Tuesday folders.

-The Copy Coordinator is responsible for copying PTA flyers on Monday mornings and distributing the appropriate number of flyers to each classroom teachers' mailbox.
+We need volunteers to photocopy PTA flyers on Monday mornings and to distribute the appropriate number of flyers to each classroom teachers' mailbox.
 (The classroom teachers then place the flyers in each student's Tuesday folder.)
 Occasionally, copies may need to be made on a Friday before a holiday on Monday.

 It is ideal to have at least two people in this role, if not more, to ensure coverage each week.
 While we have many ways of sharing information with families, paper flyers are still the best way to get a message across to the most people.